francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

 - You can find the [basic commands online](https://code.visualstudio.com/docs/introvideos/basics);
 - Customize your experience with extensions.
 I suggest the followings:
   - Modern fortran
-  - Fortran Intellisense
-  - Intellicode
   - Python
   - Markdown preview
   - Remote - ssh
   - Latex workshop
+  - GitLens

+- Use AI assistants with care:
+  - Fortran Intellisense
+  - Intellicode
   - autoDocstring
+  - Copilot
-  - Github lenses
+  - ....

 You can also open terminals from VSCode, to run your jobs from there.